havelsan/rust-dev-env/devops/README.md

 - Do all of the steps above for also the cargo-prod-access user.

 10. create also cargo-thirdparty organization and crate registry within it.
 We will use this repository for all libs downloaded from internet.
+    Also create a team for this organization and team member will be cargo-test-access.
+(Step 8, Configure authorization for cargo-test organization )

 11. Configure cargo-test, cargo-thirdparty and cargo-prod registries in the developers home directory and configure write access to cargo-test registry:
 - Write the following into the $HOME/.cargo/config.toml file. ** NOTE: change localhost to your hostname accordingly :) **